Xavier-Platinum/Progate-Courses/Ruby on Rails5 Study I/readme.md

     -  Creating the Like Data
     -  Creating the Data with rails console e.g like = Like.new (user_id: 1, post_id: 2)
     -

+Lesson 4: Displaying "Liked!" or "Not Liked!"
+    -  Displaying Likes on Posts
+    -  "Liked!" or "Not Liked!"
+    -  The Condition for "Liked!"
+    -